Acts 6: Verse 5

-All the selected seven men have Greek names (verse 5) suggesting a 'diaspora connection', although many Palestinian Jews at the time also spoke Greek.
+All the selected seven men have Greek names, suggesting a "diaspora connection", although many Palestinian Jews at the time also spoke Greek.

+Verse 7

+And the word of God continued to increase, and the number of the disciples multiplied greatly in Jerusalem, and a great many of the priests became obedient to the faith.

+E. H. Plumptre considers the conversion of "a great company of priests" to be "in every way significant".
+There were no priests named among Jesus' disciples in the gospels, nor any references to priests among the group of believers reported as "attending the temple together" each day in Acts 2:46.
+Plumptre suggests that "their profession of the new faith did not necessarily involve the immediate abandonment of their official function".
+The high priest questions Stephen in Acts 7:1, and is therefore not likely to have been one of the converted priests.

-Stephen on trial (6:8–7:1)
+Stephen on trial (Acts 6:8–7:1)

-One of the seven, Stephen, soon gets into dispute, not with the temple hierarchy, but with members of a group of diaspora synagogues in Jerusalem (6:9).
+One of the seven, Stephen, soon finds himself in dispute, not with the temple hierarchy, but with members of a group of diaspora synagogues in Jerusalem (6:9).

 Verse 9

 Then there arose some from what is called the Synagogue of the Freedmen (Cyrenians, Alexandrians, and those from Cilicia and Asia), disputing with Stephen.